jasonaaronwilson/c-single-source-file/README.md

 and its implementation so that the number of files in a source tree can be minimized.

+## Status

+I haven't changed this tool in a while despite using it for several projects.
+It was simple enough to get right.

+The successor tool I'm working will be part of my omni-c project.
+This version will simply automatically generate a header file from a C file.
+It's smart enough to extract all of the function prototypes, inlined functions, structure, typedefs, macros, etc. Although I've had success putting almost 5K lines of code through it's parser, it's under enough flux that I can't recommend it right now.
+It may be ready for a demo release in mid-september though I'll need an extensive test suite and I'll want to try it out on code in the while before feeling like it's ready to demo.

 ## Why?

 Writing header files is a pain - one which we don't change (we only